-Please note: the information on this page is for students who start the International Relations minor in 2021-2022 (study period 3).
-If you enrolled in the minor Internationale Betrekkingen (in Dutch) in or before 2019-2020 and you still have to finish one or several of the courses, you will have the possibility to follow alternative courses instead.
+If you still have to finish one or several of the courses of the minor Internationale Betrekkingen, you can do alternative courses instead.
 You might, for instance, replace these former Dutch courses with courses from the new minor International Relations.
-Please contact the minor coordinator (Marloes Beers, email@example.com) for more information.
+Please contact the minor coordinator Marloes Beers for more information.